-Dr. Kandeh K. YUMKELLA - Special Representative of the UN Secretary General
+Dr. Kandeh K. YUMKELLA - Agriculture Economist and former Director-General of the UNIDO

 Member of the new Energy Transitions Commission; Member of the Senior Advisers Group of Obama’s Power Africa initiative, and adviser to several other energy initiatives supported by DFID and the French government

 Yumkella (born in 1959 in Sierra Leone) is the Special Representative of the Secretary General of the UN for Sustainable Energy and former Director-General of UNIDO (United Nations Industrial Development Organization) in Vienna.

 Yumkella studied General Agriculture in Sierra Leone, continued his studies in the United States and graduated in 1992 with a PhD in Agricultural Economics at the University of Illinois.
 Before his career in the UN he was Minister for Trade, Industry and State Enterprises of Sierra Leone and, a lecturer at American universities, among other positions, and has been granted various awards as well as high appreciation and recognition.

 He held high-ranking positions in UNIDO before his appointment for Director-General (2005-2013).
 He was Special Representative of the UN Secretary General and Chief Executive Officer for Sustainable Energy for All from 2013 – 2016.